nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-entity-types.md

 {{/panel}}

 Partial updates to documents are allowed.
-In this case, update `dc:title` but don't touch the rest.
+In this case, update `dc:title` but not the rest.

 {{! /multiexcerpt}}